- Basic SEO Can Have a Huge Impact

-Video results will be included in results for many types of searches, especially those that begin with “how to.”
+Video results will be included in Google search results for many types of searches, especially those that begin with “how to.”
 A featured video can earn a prominent position at the top of a search results page, while thumbnail images that appear as part of the other listings will catch users’ attention.

-When you publish video content, be clever about using keywords in the video’s title, tags, and description.
+When you publish video content, be clever about using keywords in the video’s title, tags, and meta description.
 That way, searches will return the video even if the searcher was not explicitly looking for video content.

 7. Target Local

-Google and other search engines are great at understanding what we’re searching for and delivering information that accurately answers our queries.
+Google, and other search engines are great at understanding what we’re searching for and delivering information that accurately answers our queries.
 What’s more, they’ve gotten better about presenting information in helpful ways, ensuring that their Search Engine Results Page (SERP) includes features that improve access to the information we need.

 8. Leverage Social Media

 In the world of SEO, social media is somewhat of an outlier.
-While Google may index Tweets in search results, that’s about as far as the connection goes between true SEO factors and social media.
+While Google may index Tweets in search results, that’s about as far as the connection goes between actual SEO factors and social media.
 In other words, for now, social signals don’t directly impact your rankings in Google search results.

 One of the main reasons social media helps websites is that social media users share information with each other.
-You can encourage followers to share your posts with their friends by tapping into what they’ll find compelling.
-Factor in your ideal customer’s age, gender, interests, location, and other demographic details.
+You can encourage followers to share your posts with their friends by tapping into what they’ll find compelling – factor in your ideal customer’s age, gender, interests, location, and other demographic details.

-Improve Your Site’s SEO Now!
+Conclusion: Improve Your Site’s SEO Now!